redis/docs/content/operate/rs/networking/cluster-lba-setup.md

 ### Active-Passive

-For Active-Passive communication to work, you will need to expose database port(s) locally in each cluster (as defined above) but also allow these ports through firewalls that may be positioned between the clusters.
+For Active-Passive communication to work, you will need to expose database ports locally in each cluster (as defined above) but also allow these ports through firewalls that may be positioned between the clusters.

 ### Active-Active